McGill-ECSE321-Fall2021/project-group-12/README.md

 ## Project
 ### Description
-Design a website and an application for a library to assist it in providing its services.
+Design an application for a library to assist it in providing its services.
+Such services include the browsing of available items, reserve items, and booking the library for an event.
+Users are people of a small town and can choose to have an online or an offline account.
+Librarians will also be part of the system and have the functionalities of a user and can view their work schedules on the online library system.
+A website and a mobile application will be designed to fulfill the aforementioned functionalities.

 ### Technologies Used
 * Gradle